john-forrest/aws-get-started-terraform/1-setup-vpc/README.md

 ## 1-Setup-VPC

-This equates to the "Creating a VPC demo" in Module 4 of the AWS Developer: Getting Started Course.
+This equates to the "Creating a VPC" demo in Module 4 of the AWS Developer: Getting Started Course.

 The summary of the manual instructions in the original:
 - Ensure in correct region